 Overview

-Designed by Chicago agency Avenue, TransUnion's 2015 visual refresh replaced its drab 2001-era corporate design system with a minimalist, consumer-friendly modern identity.
-The Intro font wordmark.
+Designed by Chicago agency Avenue, the company's visual refresh launched in 2015 replaced its drab 2001-era corporate design system with a minimalist, consumer-friendly modern identity.
+The Intro font logotype.
 A playful "tu" monogram for digital spaces.
 A single vibrant turquoise.
 A deliberate shift away from the look of a traditional financial institution.

 I spent the next decade working with and evolving this enterprise branding and design system with the rest of my team in the User Interface Center of Excellence.
-By the end of my tenure, we had standardized the visual language across roughly 115 components, delivered a pattern library many other teams could build from and established a single source of truth for color, typography and spacing.
+By the end of my tenure, we had standardized roughly 115 legacy interface patterns, delivered a pattern library many other teams could build from and established a single source of truth for color, typography and spacing.

 My contribution